OJB-Quantum/Navaho-Linguistics/README.md

 | 🔳 Incorporation of hybrid qubit terms, able to future support quantum hardware publication. |
 | 🔳 Potential descriptions of fractals & recursion. |
 | 🔳 Potential contributions to Qiskit/ Qiskit Metal documentation in Navaho (from paper to GitHub pull requests). |

-> The next table is more formal and organized to allow for
+> The next table is more formal and organized to allow for team member contribution from the funded version of the the project.

 ## Project Roles for Onri's Navaho Linguistics for QHW Education Team (July – October 2025)